rsonger/software-engineering-lab/_posts/2022-06-14-building_a_scene.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 Each axis is its own mesh with a `BoxGeometry` and a `SurfaceMaterial`.
-We set the size of the dimension that corresponds to the axis as the value of `length` while the other two dimensions are set to the `thickness` value.
+We use `length` for the size of the dimension that corresponds to the given axis while the other two dimensions take the `thickness` value.
 We use `baseColor` instead of `vertexColors` for the material since all the vertices will be the same color.
 Then we translate each mesh so it extends along the positive direction of its axis.
 All three axes are added to the group node stored in `self.mesh`, which we will use later in our applications.

 ## Grid Helper